 Disney

 Disney is another globally recognised enterprise setting themselves up to enter the metaverse.
-They released their plans to join the movement and transition into the metaverse in November of 2021.
+They released their plans to join the movement and transition into the metaverse in November 2021.

 CEO, Bob Chapek, iterated that Disney has never been one to fall behind in technological advancements, and that this wouldn’t be any different.